Nursing BSN

 Students Enrolled in the RN to BSN Track

-1. A grade of “C+” (77%) or higher is required for all RN to BSN NUR, INT, Core Courses.
+1. A student must achieve a course grade of “C+” (77%) or higher for all required NUR and INT courses.

 3. INT 450: A student must achieve a grade of “C+” (77%) or higher on the Capstone Paper to pass the course.
 If not achieved, the grade on the paper will be the grade of record